 Parents are encouraged to become involved in Hawthorne School's learning community by volunteering their time, attending school events, or sharing in the decision-making process.
-Parents may volunteer their assistance in the classroom, and other areas of the school, Back School Night, Open House, student performances, family nights, fundraisers, Reflections contest, Spirit Day, grade level socials, the magazine drive, Spell for Success, service learning, multicultural activities, and Pajama-rama provide opportunities for parents to interact with school staff while supporting their child's efforts.
-The School Site Council, Parent Teacher Association, and Friends of Hawthorne provide opportunities for parents to have input on curricular programs and financial planning
+Parents may volunteer their assistance in the classroom, and other areas of the school, Back to School Night, Open House, student performances, family nights, fundraisers, Reflections contest, Fun Run, grade level socials, Halloween Parade, Multicultural Day, service learning, multicultural activities, and Pajamarama provide opportunities for parents to interact with school staff while supporting their child's efforts.
+The School Site Council, Parent Teacher Association, and Friends of Hawthorne provide opportunities for parents to have input on curricular programs and financial planning.